 The baseline environmental condition has been analyzed for physical, biological and socio-economic environment.
 The project area is in south-central climatic region having elevation from 3 to 10m.
 The project area is part of Jamuna (Young Brahmaputra) and Old Meghna Estuarine Floodplain.
 The air quality, noise level, vibration level, soil quality and riverbed sediment quality have been assessed and as per the national and international standard they are analysed.
 As per the analysis, most of the parameters are exceeded the standard level which requiring appropriate mitigation measures (suggested in the EMP).
 The project area is adjacent to two ECA (Shitalakshya and Balu).
 But the project intervention work will not have negative impact over these major waterbodies as they are situated well outside the impact zone.
-The project area is also not prone to hazards e.g., earthquake, flood etc. Besides, a detail flora-fauna and fisheries survey have been carried out and it is found that the project area do not contain any critical species which may get negative impact from the project intervention work.
-As there are no critical species or critical habitat present within the project area, Biodiversity Management Plan (BMP) is not required and thus has not been prepared.
+The project area is also not prone to hazards e.g., earthquake, flood etc. Besides, a detail flora-fauna and fisheries survey have been carried out and it is found that the project area do not contain any critical species or critical habitat present within the project area, Biodiversity Management Plan (BMP) is not required and thus has not been prepared.
 Moreover, as per the socioeconomic survey, at project area total of 2810 population will be affected where 54% are male and 46% are female and mostly affected people would be the owner of the land (75% HHs).